streamnative/pulsar-hub/connectors/debezium-mysql-source/v2.10.5.9/debezium-mysql-source.md

 The `--source-config` is the minimum necessary configuration for starting this connector, and it is a JSON string.
 You need to substitute the relevant parameters with your own.
 If you want to configure more parameters, see [Configuration Properties](#configuration-properties) for reference.

+You can set multiple tables for "table.whitelist", and the connector will send data from each table to a different topic of pulsar.
+The topic naming rule is: "{{database.server.name}}.{{table.name}}".
+For examples: "public/default/mydbserver.public.io-test".You can also choose to use a variety of other tools to create a connector:

 {% callout title="Note" type="note" %}
 You can also choose to use a variety of other tools to create a connector: